jsochacki/BLT/README.md

   2. Draw bounding boxes around each contour https://docs.opencv.org/3.4/da/d0c/tutorial_bounding_rects_circles.html
   3. Snap each enclosed area to it’s own image file
   4. Use tesseract-ocr https://github.com/tesseract-ocr/tesseract to get the text from each image

-    a.
-Take an image and use tesseract, run it for all 4 orientations (base, rot 90, rot 180, rot 270) and save the result with the highest score
+    1. Take an image and use tesseract, run it for all 4 orientations (base, rot 90, rot 180, rot 270) and save the result with the highest score
   5. Write it all to a file using standard library calls

   # Installation